Machina-Labs/rsi_driver_hw/README.md

 Some of these documents have source code that comes with them.
 Don't get too excited, none of it solves your problem.
 Still, it might be useful.
 I put some select parts of it in the `examples/` folder.

+## Submission
+In order to submit the assignment, do the following:

+1. Fork the GitHub repository (create an account if you don't have one)

+2. Develop / Add your solution to the repository and push it to Github.

+3. Send us the link to your forked repository.

 ## Too Easy?